-PHP 5.6 introduced a cool feature called argument unpacking: the splat operator unpacks arrays or objects implementing Traversable interfaces into argument lists.
-Its most evident application is to call functions without having to resort to call_user_func_array().
+PHP 5.6 introduced a cool feature called argument unpacking: the “splat operator” unpacks arrays or objects that implement the Traversable interface into argument lists.
+Its most obvious application is to call functions without resorting to call_user_func_array().

 function call_func(array $args)